dogweather/forkful/content/en/lua/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers means adjusting them to the nearest integer or specified decimal place.
-It's a staple in programming for reducing complexity, enhancing performance, and for times when precision beyond a certain point doesn't add value.

 ## How to:
 ```lua
 -- Basic rounding in Lua doesn't come built-in, but you can define a function: